linkdevelopment/DragDismiss_Android/README.md

 **Default: **FROM_LEFT

 ## Set dragging background dim
-While dragging you could have a black window show above the previous screen that gets brighter when the screen is about to be dismiss.
+While dragging you could have a black transparent window show above the previous screen that gets brighter when the screen is about to be dismiss.
 This attribute sets the percentage of the dim of the previous screen while dragging, The higher the darker.
 ```kotlin
 DragDismiss.create(mContext)